You are here

 Infringement notices

-There are a number of criminal offence and civil penalty provisions in the Act.
+The Act contains criminal offence and civil penalty provisions.
 Where we believe the Act has been breached, we may issue an infringement notice as an alternative to undertaking formal court action.
-If the entity does not pay the infringement notice, the TGA may take further action.
+If the entity does not pay the infringement notice, we may take further action.

 Enforceable undertakings

-Instead of pursuing court action, the TGA may negotiate an enforceable undertaking with an entity.
-This is where an entity which has breached an offence or civil penalty provision in the Act enters into a written agreement with the TGA, subject to approval by the Secretary of the Department of Health.
+In some cases, we may accept an offer of an enforceable undertaking from an entity.
+This is where an entity which has breached a criminal offence or civil penalty provision in the Act enters into a written agreement with us to carry out certain activities.
+These agreements are subject to approval by the Secretary of the Department of Health and Aged Care.

 Where an entity breaches the terms of the enforceable undertaking, the Secretary may apply to the Federal Court for certain orders to be made under the Act.